-A diet low in carbs, especially rapidly digested refined grains, can help people with type 2 diabetes lose weight and control their blood sugar.
-This is a welcome finding, as dietary recommendations for people with diabetes have been controversial and confusing.
+Conflicting dietary recommendations for people with diabetes can be confusing.
 Some experts emphasize reducing the amount of fat in diets designed for weight loss.
 Since many people with type 2 diabetes are also overweight, nutritionists have suggested they avoid fat to lose weight.
 However, if you eat less fat, you usually end up eating more carbohydrate.
 Is that a problem for people with diabetes?

 Fighting Diabetes with a Diet Low in Carbs: